Zolgensma: the assessment, treatment process, and after care – FAQs

 - Belfast

-Children must be referred by their Regional Neuromuscular Centre – see a full list of these here.
+Children must be referred by their Regional Neuromuscular Centre >

-The infusion centres are always responsible for the infusion and care of the child’s needs during the admission and any safety monitoring and management of the steroid dosage before and after treatment (see below).
+The infusion centres are always responsible for the infusion and care of the child’s needs during the admission.
+They are also responsible for any safety monitoring and management of the steroid dosage before and after treatment (see below).

 Care arrangements always take account of each individual child and family’s circumstances.
-These fictionalised examples from the NMDT may give some idea of how this can vary:
+These invented examples from the NMDT may give some idea of how this can vary:

-Baby 1, parents had their own transport and were happy to come to the Infusion Centre for blood tests but were seen by their RNMC for feeding and swallowing assessments and other care before and after the infusion.
+Baby 1, parents had their own transport and were happy to come to the Infusion Centre for blood tests.
+They were seen by their referring RNMC for feeding and swallowing assessments and other care.
+This was before and after the infusion.

-Baby 2 became ill between referral and planned admission and was admitted to their local hospital & then eventually, when well, was transferred to the Infusion Centre for their infusion.
-Parents didn’t have their own transport.
-A week after infusion, when their safety blood tests were all OK, they were discharged home with follow up tests and care by their RNMC.
-The results were sent across to the Infusion Centre which advised on the appropriate steroid dose
+Baby 2 became ill between referral and planned admission.
+They were admitted to their local hospital.
+Eventually, when well, they were transferred to the Infusion Centre for their infusion.
+Their parents didn’t have their own transport.
+A week after infusion, when their safety blood tests were all OK, they were discharged home.
+Follow up tests and care was arranged by their RNMC.
+The results were sent across to the Infusion Centre which advised on the appropriate steroid dose,

-Baby 3 had been well but became feverish when admitted for treatment at the Infusion Centre; the infusion was postponed and Baby 3 was admitted to the Infusion Centre’s Paediatric Intensive Care Unit (PICU).
+Baby 3 had been well but became feverish when admitted for treatment at the Infusion Centre.
+The infusion was postponed and they were admitted to the Infusion Centre’s Paediatric Intensive Care Unit (PICU).
 All care including blood tests, feeding and swallowing was managed by the Infusion Centre.
-Once Baby 3 was well and had been treated, they were discharged home.
-Follow up blood tests and care were arranged locally with the RNMC with results sent to the Infusion Centre.
+Once they were well and had been treated, they were discharged home.
+Follow up blood tests and care were arranged locally with the RNMC.
+The results were sent to the Infusion Centre.

 Zolgensma is administered at the infusion centre.
 It’s a one-time intravenous (IV) infusion.
 It takes over 60 minutes to deliver the treatment.

-"Centres have found that for most children the infusion has to be administered via a central bigger vein as it has been impossible to access a ‘peripheral’ vein, such as in the hand.
-In the UK this requires a specialist service from within the hospital and an anaesthetist – a service which isn’t always readily and easily available."
+"Centres have found it has been impossible to access a ‘peripheral’ vein, such as in the hand.
+This means that for most children the infusion has to be administered via a central bigger vein.
+In the UK this requires a specialist service from within the hospital and an anaesthetist.
+This service is not always readily and easily available."

 If your child is unwell or there are other issues at the centre it may be necessary to temporarily delay treatment of your child.
 Your treating clinician will make that decision.